Funding Public Interest

 D. Spouse’s or Domestic Partner’s Income.
 In determining income for purposes of a graduate’s program participation, a graduate who is married or has a domestic partner (as defined by Emory University Human Resources) will be treated as having the higher of: (1) his or her individual income; or (2) half of the joint income.
 Any required graduate school educational loan payments for the spouse or domestic partner will be subtracted from that spouse’s or domestic partner’s annual income.
 In the event that both are applicants under the LRAP and each spouse or domestic partner has an annual income under the LRAP income ceiling, each spouse or domestic partner will be treated as having half of the joint income.

 E. Dependents Allowance.
 The graduate’s annual income will be decreased by $3,000 for each of the graduate’s qualifying dependents.
-Qualifying dependents will be determined by the LRAP Committee.
+The LRAP Committee will determine qualifying dependents.

 G. Leave of Absence.
 Graduates may take one one-year leave of absence from employment for medical or other significant reason (such as maternity leave) without violating the eligibility requirement under Section II.C., or going into loan repayment under Section III., below, upon written request of, and approval by, the LRAP Committee.
 During an approved leave of absence, a graduate will not be eligible for a loan or loan forgiveness under the terms of the LRAP.